PaluMacil/feud-game/README.md

 **To use...**
 ---------
-Unzip the JSON files and place all the files except the .py on a web server.
+Unzip the JSON files to a folder with the same name as the zip (question-files) and place all the project files except the feud-parser folder (the Python files) on a web server.
 There are play instructions available in the application.

 The Python files were one time use, but you could use them to scrape the fan site again.
+You probably should obtain permission if you do that.